katzarov/backing-tracks-react/src/lib/wavesurfer-react/README.md

 - on region click we highlight it and color it differently.
 - region looping feature. when looping is enabled, when a region is being played and it reaches the end, we autoplay it.
 If disabled, we play the region once, and deselect after its being played.

+- right now when it comes to the binding... there is a mix of a lot of approaches - too many actually!
+Some of the state is with useState, or slice or useSyncExternalStore...
+Also, using the useImperativeHandle in this way is really not necessary.
+Calling methods on the instance is done in different ways..
+TODO: Need to consolidate all of that and make is simpler. and use react context for the instance and its state and methods.

 # Bugs

 - https://github.com/katspaugh/wavesurfer.js/issues/3631